amirh379/SnappExam/readme.txt

-Hello , I thank's to see this Project some features are not in project such as : logging , exception handling , authenticate and etc
+Hello , thank's to see this project some features are not in project such as : logging , exception handling , authenticate and etc